DinossauroBebado/ESP_VSCODE-Tutorials-/README.md

 framework = arduino

 ```
 Now you have two enviroments the One and Two.
-To change between they is in the botton of the page
+To change between them is in the botton of the page

 <img src = "https://media.discordapp.net/attachments/913213236793475073/980100066117304360/unknown.png?width=1012&height=616">

-Them you need to add the src_filter this will select wich files you don't want to compile so
+Them you need to add the src_filter this will select wich files you don't want to compile so for Env_two :

 ```
 src_filter = +<*> -<.git/> -<.svn/> -<Env_one>